 Responses to completed applications to establish or expand a program will be provided within 30 business days from submission of a complete application.
 Only applications submitted online will be accepted.

-- Preview the Establishing a Public School Operated PreK Education Program Application
+- Preview the Expansion of a Public School Operated PreK Education Program Application

-- Apply Online to Establish a Public School Operated PreK Education Program
+- Apply Online to Expansion of a Public School Operated PreK Education Program